2005 Harley Road King Review by Owner

 Harleys Are Never Stock For Long

-The original owner of this 2005 FLHRS did not like the factory beach bars, and replaced them with conventional bars.
+The original owner of this 2005 FLHRS/I did not like the factory beach bars, and replaced them with conventional bars.

 He also swapped out the factory wheels for a pair of Street Glide wheels.

-Add-ons include detachable windshield, back rest, and luggage rack, engine guards, and a few tasteful pieces of chrome.
+Add-ons include detachable windshield, back rest, and luggage rack, engine guards with highway pegs, and a few tasteful bits of chrome.
+It still has the stock seat, but I've been thinking of upgrading to a Saddlemen Roadsofa.

 Hard Bags vs Soft Bags